alfonzii/Nutritional-assistant/README.md

 * Implement Intake overview
 * Use [View Binding](https://developer.android.com/topic/libraries/view-binding)
 * Make activity hierarchy in AndroidManifest.xml to be able to use "back" action button.
+* Use external solution with API for foods (right now I'm using just local database with cca.
+1K of entries)

 ## Tested on devices
 * Nexus 5X (API 29, x86 emulator)